Whether you are a student, graduate, staff member or a member of the public we take your complaints seriously and treat you with respect.

 Students are directed to the University’s Student Complaint Procedure.

-Former students may not use this procedure where their complaint relates to their student experience.
-In such cases, former students are directed to the Student Complaint Procedure (but noting the appropriate timescales.
+Former students may use this procedure where their complaint relates to their student experience.
+In such cases, former students are directed to the Student Complaints and Grievance Procedures (but noting the appropriate timescales.
+See section 3 for full details).

 For further information, please email the Student and Legal Affairs team.

-If you are studying with one of our partner institutions and would like to make a complaint you should use the partner's internal complaints procedure.
-If you are unhappy with the result you can, in certain circumstances, make a complaint to us as a current student using the University’s Student Complaint Procedure.
+If you are studying with one of our partner institutions and would like to make a complaint you should use the partner's internal complaints procedure first.
+If you are unhappy with the result and have exhausted the partner institution internal complaints procedures, you can, in certain circumstances, request a University-Level Review make a complaint to us as a current student using the University’s Student Complaints and Grievance Procedure. (see Appendix A for full details).

 For further information contact the academic partnerships operations team.